Westpoint Blacktown: Myer closure

 In February 2022, Myer announced its plan to close its department store in Westpoint Blacktown on 3 April of the same year.
 The company stated the move as a desire to follow its 'Customer First Plan', to downsize and shift more sales online.
 Myer cited as an example, the decision to close Myer Knox, in Melbourne's east in July 2021.
 At the time of its closure, Myer was the single largest tenant in Westpoint, occupying multiple floors.
 Its former floorspace was renovated and replaced with multiple smaller stores.

 Sale

-In 2024, it was reported that QIC would sell Westpointfor A$900 million to Australian fund manager Haben and United States real estate investor Hines.
+In 2024, it was reported that QIC would sell Westpoint for A$900 million to Australian fund manager Haben and United States real estate investor Hines.
 At the time, it was the largest single property asset in Australia to be traded, and it beat the record for largest single retail asset transaction in Australia previously set by the sale of Indooroopilly Shopping Centre in 2017.

-On January 23, 2025, the Hines-Haben partnership completed the acquisition of Westpoint.
+On 23 January 2025, the Hines-Haben partnership completed the acquisition of Westpoint.